 Banknote images are (C) Bank of Mexico

 20 Peso Note

 The 20 peso note is printed a a special type of plastic paper.
-A 20 peso coin is also in circulation, including a commemorative coin, but they are rarely seen.
+It is being gradually withdrawn and replaced with a $20 peso coin.

 50 Peso Note

 Very commonly used and seen.
 The current plastic paper version was introduced in 2006

 200 Peso Note (Due to be withdrawn but still current)

 Very common and often seen.
 The latest version was launched in 2019 and both designs remain legal tender.